storybookjs/react-native/MIGRATION.md

 ### Refactored Knobs

 Knobs users: there was a bug in 3.2.x where using the knobs addon imported all framework runtimes (e.g. React and Vue).
 To fix the problem, we [refactored knobs](https://github.com/storybookjs/storybook/pull/1832).
-Switching to the new style is easy:
+Switching to the new style is only takes one line of code.

 In the case of React or React-Native, import knobs like this: